kozohosok/gcp-cli-helper/README.md

 - update to change flag values which could be specified with create/update commands
 - replace to change flag values which could be specified with create command only

-add, update or remove bindings to resources specifying special type "\_bind" such as:
+add, update or remove bindings to resources by specifying special type "\_bind" such as:
 - iam role: \[\_bind, projects, iam-policy-binding]
+  possible action: add-iam-policy-binding, remove-iam-policy-binding
 - backend: \[\_bind, compute, backend-services, backend]
+  possible action: add-iam-backend, remove-backend, update-backend
 - ... and so on.

 changed flags shall be detected after comparing previous settings in cache with current settings in template file.